7.4 Tolerance, Pain, and Treatment Reactions

 Key Takeaways

-• Treatment tolerance includes pain, bleeding, skin trauma, anxiety, function, and adverse periwound changes.
+• Treatment tolerance includes pain, bleeding, skin trauma, anxiety, function, and adverse periwound changes — all are reevaluation data.

-• Increasing pain can signal poor tolerance, infection concern, ischemia concern, dressing trauma, or inadequate analgesia planning.
+• Increasing pain can signal poor tolerance, infection, ischemia, dressing trauma, or inadequate analgesia planning, and a change in pain pattern is itself a clinical finding.

-• A plan that is clinically appropriate but intolerable may fail because the patient cannot adhere to it.
+• A plan that is clinically correct but intolerable can fail because the patient cannot adhere to it.

 • The exam expects reassessment and escalation for concerning reactions rather than blaming the patient.